 But when the killer finally chases Archer on foot and corners her, things get very Norman Bates.
 Archer is horrified when the killer whips off a wig to reveal she is…the big gay day doorman!

 And he reveals all.
-He and the night doorman were in a theatre group together several years before (hence the reason Ian McShane was seen putting on makeup during the opening credits), and they were in love.
+He and the night doorman were in a theater group together several years before (hence the reason for the makeup applying scene during the opening credits), and they were in love.
 But the night doorman’s mother was against it and tried to keep them apart.
 She is not in a wheelchair due to a tragic accident.
-The night doorman crashed their car on purpose because he wanted to die when she forbid him to be with the man he loved: the classic suicidal gay boy.
+The night doorman crashed their car on purpose because he wanted to die when she forbid him to be with the man he loved.

-Emasculate them even more!
+Emasculate him even more!
 Archer knees him in the balls, of course.
 Connors pops in just in time to shoot him, catch Archer in his arms, and request a kiss, thereby restoring heteronormativity.
 The end.
+For that reason, this one doesn’t quite make it to my homo horror movies page, but gets a spot on the die, gay guy, die! page.